Codes and Frequencies

 Description

-For sample adults, SUN1SNS reports how often the respondent used sunscreen when outside for more than one hour on a sunny day.
+For sample adults, SUN1SNS reports how often they used sunscreen when outside for more than one hour on a sunny day.

 In 2000, 2003, 2005, 2008 but not 2010 and forward, respondents were shown a flashcard listing the response categories, which included, "Always," "Most of the time," "Sometimes," "Rarely" and "Never."
 In 2010 and forward, respondents were read the same response categories but not shown a flashcard.